SashLanastra/E-commerce-Website/README.md

 The decision to persist state in localStorage was driven by performance and user experience considerations:

+1. **Improved Data Availibility**: In our use case this is a better caching strategy that allows for a local first approach, reducing the TTI (time to interactive) of the site and provides a fallback for the intermittent API.
+This strategy enables for greater performance and works because the API response changes infrequently and maintains functionality if our products service is down.

-1. **Session Persistence**: Storing cart and likes data in localStorage ensures that users don't lose their selected items on page refreshes or browser closes, providing a seamless shopping experience.
+2. **Session Persistence**: Storing cart and likes data in localStorage ensures that users don't lose their selected items on page refreshes or browser closes, providing a seamless shopping experience.

-2. **Reduced Server Load**: By maintaining cart state client-side, we minimize unnecessary API calls to fetch cart data on each page load.
+3. **Reduced Server Load**: By maintaining cart state client-side, we minimize unnecessary API calls to fetch cart data on each page load.
 This improves application performance and reduces server load.

-3. **Offline Capabilities**: localStorage enables basic offline functionality, allowing users to maintain their cart and likes even when temporarily disconnected.
+4. **Offline Capabilities**: localStorage enables basic offline functionality, allowing users to maintain their cart and likes even when temporarily disconnected.

-4. **Unchanging Data**: Due to the data never-changing and the servers for Fake Store API being down intermittently, I saw it fit to add the data to local storage infinitely, so that if the client accesses the data even once, the site will always work going forward.
-This solves the problem of the site being down because products could not load.
-We look at fetching data from local storage and if there is none we then reach out to FakeStoreAPI to fetch the products.

 The combination of Context API and localStorage provides a lightweight yet effective state management solution that meets the application's needs while prioritizing performance and user experience.